AnneTrue/libConglomerate/README.md

 # libConglomerate
 Assorted userscripts for NexusClash, along with a per-character, per-browser setting framework.

+The largest two features are the inventory and the alchemy modules, which vastly improve upon the static Nexus Clash UI.

 ## Version 3.1
 ### Complete Feature List:
 * Toggled Settings